Assassination of Uthman: Riot

 Dissatisfaction finally led to rebellion in Egypt, Kufa and Basra.
 When Egyptian rebels gathered near Medina, Uthman asked Ali to speak with them.
 The delegates of emigrants led by Ali and the delegates of Ansar led by Muhammad ibn Maslama met them and persuaded them to return.
 The delegates promised the rebels, in the name of the caliph, redress for all their grievances and agreed to act as guarantors.
 Due to this mediation and Uthman's commitment, the rebels backed down.
 As the rebel party was then departing for Egypt, they were overtaken by a courier from Medina.
 They discovered that the courier was carrying a letter which allegedly bore Caliph Uthman's official seal.
 The letter instructed the Egyptian governor to kill the rebel party once it arrived back home.
 Historians now consider the letter to have been issued not by Uthman, but his secretary, Marwan ibn al-Hakam.
 However, upon discovering the contents of the letter, the rebel party immediately returned to Medina and began the siege.

 Beginning of the siege

-When Egyptian rebels returned to Medina, outraged by the official letter ordering the capital punishment of their leaders, Ali, as the guarantor of Uthman's promises, asked Uthman to speak with the rebels directly.
-Uthman denied any knowledge of the letter.
+When Egyptian rebels returned to Medina, outraged by the official letter ordering the capital punishment of their leaders, Ali as the guarantor of Uthman's promises, asked Uthman to speak with the rebels directly.
+Uthman denied any knowledge of the letter, and Ali and Muhammad Ibn Maslamah attested to this.
 But by this time the choices offered by the rebels amounted to only the resignation or abdication of Uthman and selection of another caliph.
 As turmoil broke out, Ali left.
-He seems to have broken with Uthman.
+He seems to have broken with Uthman in despair over his own inability to break the influence of Marwan on the caliph.
 Ali intervened only after being informed that the rebels were preventing the delivery of water to the besieged caliph.
 He tried to mitigate the severity of the siege by his insistence that Uthman should be allowed to have water.
 He also sent his two sons to protect Uthman's house when he was in danger of being attacked.